sd18fall/SideScroller/README.md

 The world includes your player, enemy characters, floors and blocks.
 Navigate the world while dodging enemies and blockades to see how far you can go!

+### Hardware Setup
+You will need:
+1 Arduino Uno, 1 Ultrasonic sensor, 4 male-to-female cables, and a USB to connect your Arduino to your laptop.

+Setup the circuit with ground going to ground, VCC going to 5V, trig going to digital Pin 3, and echo going to digital pin 2.

 ### Prerequisites
 Our game requires python3, pygame, and pySerial to run.
 We will go through the installation of these three libraries.
+You will also need the Arduino IDE to upload code to your arduino.

-Download Anaconda here: http://docs.continuum.io/anaconda/install/
+Download Arduino IDE here: https://www.arduino.cc/en/Main/Software Download Anaconda here: http://docs.continuum.io/anaconda/install/

 When asked to prepend the path to anaconda to your .bashrc file, respond yes.